Blink, and you’ll miss it.

 That community didn’t abandon him.
 Tiburon organized an effort to bombard the SDA forums with messages to reconsider Monopoli’s run.
 SDA initially believed that they had too many shooters already, and that Half Life 2 was a better run.
 There was also skepticism of the time estimate, given the earlier debacles.
 But this wasn’t the same run as the ones from years before. “[Monopoli’s run was] such a different run than the SDA people were expecting,” Tiburon says.
 “They didn’t know Halo could look like that.”

 Tiburon went on all sorts of forums, encouraging people to comment to SDA if they wanted to see the run.
 The comments rained in, even from people outside the Halo community.
 “People saw a couple clips and thought it would be a cool speedrun.”

-Under community pressure, SDA relented and made Monopoli's run a donation incentive.
+Under community pressure, SDA relented and made Monopoli’s run a donation incentive.
 By November 2013, Monopoli was in heavy prep mode, regularly streaming his preparation runs to hundreds of Twitch viewers.
-After the event started, the incentive was met without an issue. was back on at GDQ.
+After the event started, the incentive was met without an issue.
+Halo was back on at GDQ.

-"He felt a lot of pressure to perform well, to redeem the franchise," Tiburon said.
-Monopooli started at 2am with around 80,000 viewers.
+“He felt a lot of pressure to perform well, to redeem the franchise,” Tiburon said.
+Monopoli started at 2am with around 80,000 viewers.
 Just over two hours later—the estimate was a generous 2 hours, 20 minutes—the run finished with over 160,000 viewers, with donations coming in strong through the early hours of the morning.
 The run was a smashing success.

 It wasn’t without mistakes—a tough final fight in the first level and a couple unlucky ghost flips could have derailed it.
 But Monopoli remained composed, talking his audience through it.
 In front of the live audience, facing the heat of lights and cameras, runners have to remember that it’s performance.